Recent Advances in End-to-End Automatic Speech Recognition: Miscellaneous Topics

+When training E2E ASR models, separate utterances are usually presented to the trainer.
+Therefore most ASR models are designed to recognize independent utterances.
+When the model is used to recognize a long conversation, a common practice is to segment the long conversation into utterances and then recognize them independently.
+However, the context information from previous utterances is useful to recognize the current utterance.
+In \cite{hori2020transformer, hori2021advanced, schwarz2021improving}, audio and decoded hypotheses from previous utterances are concatenated as the additional input to the model when processing the current utterance.

 When deploying E2E models to production, it is important to have an efficient decoding strategy, which was explored in \cite{saon2020alignment, prabhavalkar2021less}.
-When deployed to small-footprint devices, model compression \cite{pang2018compression, mehrotra2020iterative, panchapagesan2021efficient} and quantization \cite{nguyen2020quantization, fasoli20214} should be considered.
+Because the prediction network does not fully function as an LM as discussed in Section \ref{sec:adaptation}.\ref{ssec:domain_adapt}, the LSTM/Transformer in the RNN-T prediction network was recently replaced with a simple and cheap embedding with very limited context, which can be used to significantly reduce decoding cost and model size \cite{botros2021tied, sainath2021efficient}.
+When deployed to small-footprint devices, model compression \cite{pang2018compression, mehrotra2020iterative, panchapagesan2021efficient}, quantization \cite{nguyen2020quantization, fasoli20214}, and the combination of multiple technologies \cite{shangguan2020optimizing} should be considered.
 Confidence measure and word timing are sometimes required for practical E2E systems.
 For example, in a video transcription system, confidence score is used to indicate which word may be recognized wrongly and then the user can listen to the video corresponding to that word using its timestamp.
 Examples of confidence measure work for E2E systems are \cite{oneactua2021evaluation, li2021confidence, qiu2021learning, zhao2021addressing}, and examples of word timing work for E2E systems are \cite{sainath2020emitting, zhao2021addressing}.